StackExchange/Stacks/components/widget-atomic.md

     <h2 class="grid fl-jc-space-between fl-ai-center mb0 stacks-title">The Basics</h2>

     <p class="stacks-p _section" markdown="1">
         In its simplest form, a sidebar widget is rounded bordered box with some padding.
 This is defined by a combination of atomic classes. `ba` defines a border on all sides with a border color of `bac-black-3`.
-The border radius is defined by `bar1` and its pattern is added with `p5`.
+The border radius is defined by `bar1` and its padding is added with `p5`.
 Additional text overrides were added to the question count.
     </p>

     {% capture html %}